Tips to make sure your home insurance claims will be paid

 Renew your policy

 It seems obvious, but is your policy up to date?
-It’s the simple things that often end in the biggest tragedies and forgetting to renew your home insurance policy would be up there with the best.
+It’s the simple things that often end in the biggest tragedies, so forgetting to renew your home insurance policy could be a sad tale indeed.

 Failing to maintain your home